 Spinach and Courgette Filo Pastry Cups

 - Preheat oven to about 190 degrees C and lightly grease some cupcake tins.

-- In a large saucepan, fry the onion and garlic in the 1 tsp oil.
+- In a large saucepan, fry the onion and garlic in the 1 teaspoon oil.
 After a few minutes add a handful of spinach and mix to coat in the oil.
 Allow it to cook down and then add another handful.
 Continue until all of the spinach is cooked down, and they strain away any major liquid quantities.
-In a medium bowl mix the spinach with all remaining ingredients except the the 2 tbsp oil.
+In a medium bowl mix the spinach with all remaining ingredients except the the 2 tablespoon oil.